Culture & Tradition

 This new blog post is all about Saint Patrick’s Day in France, and why the French love a pint a Guinness in a traditional pub with good music and company.
 Being a Patrick myself, I asked our reliable (and neutral)…

-This month Beth shares a strange post Christmas holiday story and unusual tradition to kick start la nouvelle année on a high note.
+This month, Beth shares a strange post-Christmas holiday story and an unusual tradition to kick-start la nouvelle année on a high note.
 "Christmas carol singing in January?
 Unusual timing.
-Then again, all sorts of strange…
+Then again, all sorts of…

 One of our favourite French words is 'champignons' (we also like ' pamplemousse '), and autumn is one of our favourite times of the year.
 We envy the lucky ones who enjoy those long walks chatting while hunting for the perfect…